 The PTA is a registered charity which has a committee of volunteer parents and staff who manage activities on behalf of all PTA members.
-We keep everyone informed and involved with regular newsletters that come out via your class reps by email and through the PTA notice board in the school playground.
+We keep everyone informed and involved through the PTA News on the school website and the PTA notice board in the school playground.
 All members are free to attend the informal committee meetings held each term.
 Members are elected at our Annual General Meeting in October.

 Current committee members

 Each class has two dedicated representatives - class reps - who help with coordinating and encouraging involvement of parents with their class activities such as walking on the common days and PTA events.

 How can you get involved?

 We are always delighted to receive offers of help – whether as a one-off or a regular commitment.
 Just contact any committee member, or speak to one of your class representatives to find out what you can do or to make your suggestions.
 Mums, dads, carers, grandparents and friends can get involved at many levels: